SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/widget_creation.md

 You can override *uninstallRawStyle* if that's necessary.

-Skins are subclases of `ToSkin` which reacts to event handling.
+Skins are subclasses of `ToSkin` which reacts to event handling.
 For each event, your widget can have a different **look**.

 Look will get specific properties into `#toStyleStore` properties of its `BlElement` (Under the hood, a `ToStyleStore` instance which stores properties such color-primary, color-border, etc. ).